This post was updated on November 19th, 2018 to include updated pricing and new information.

 The headphone jack may be under attack, but earbuds are still one of those useful things you can carry in your pockets.
 Whether you’re living the dongle life or not, it’s hard to beat the sound quality of a good pair of ‘buds you can just toss in your pocket and go about your day with.
-Now to be fair in-ears can cost thousands of dollars and sound amazing, but you don’t have to spend that much to get good quality sound.
-Case in point: the 1MORE Quad Driver in-ears which are one of the best sounding pairs of ‘buds you can get to up your everyday listening experience.
+The best earbuds not only offer good sound quality but are also comfortable and durable enough to use every day.
+Now to be fair, in-ears can cost thousands of dollars and sound amazing, but you don’t have to spend that much to get good quality sound.
+Case in point: the 1More Quad Driver in-ears which are some of the best earbuds you can get.

-The Best earbuds right now are the 1MORE Quad-Driver in-ears
+The best earbuds are the 1More Quad-Driver in-ears

 Quad Driver in-earsFull Review

-And that cut in the price tag when compared to other headphones doesn’t come with any drastic sacrifices either.
-You’ll still get the same top-notch quality that was available in the previous Triple-Driver in-ears with an all-metal housing and kevlar cable.
-Speaking of which the Triple-Drivers make a great pair of ‘buds too if you want to save some cash, but if you’re looking for the best the Quad-Driver’s are the way to go.
-They have a more ergonomic control module that lets you control your music whether you’re on Android or iOS and also offer a slight bump in the bass when compared to the previous model.
+And that cut in price doesn’t come with any drastic sacrifices either.
+You’ll still get the same top-notch quality that was available in the previous Triple-Driver in-ears with an all-metal housing and Kevlar cable.
+Speaking of which the Triple-Drivers make a great pair of ‘buds too if you want to save some cash, but if you’re looking for the best, the Quad-Driver’s are the way to go.
+They have a more ergonomic control module that’s compatible with Android or iOS.
+The sound signature consists of a slight bump in bass when compared to the previous model.

-Though the sound quality definitely favors the low end, it’s not an overbearing experience.
-They keep the fun sound so many people like without overdoing it—or forgetting about the mids and the highs.
-The high end in particular has good detail but they do get kind of harsh at high volume.
-Luckily they also get pretty loud so you probably won’t be cranking them up to max volume too often.
+Though the sound quality definitely favors the low-end, it’s not an overbearing experience.
+They keep the fun sound that many of us like without overdoing it—or forgetting about the mids and the highs.
+The treble, in particular, has good detail but they do get kind of harsh at high volume.
+Luckily they also get pretty loud, so don’t crank them up too often if you want to avoid noise-induced hearing loss.

 Looking for a sleek design with good sound?